brunojus/object_detection/README.md

     "rtsp://assigned_name_of_the_camera:assigned_password@camer_ip/"
 ```

-You can check the performance on differet weights of YOLO which I have added on google drive and also available in [YOLO](https://pjreddie.com/darknet/yolo/?style=centerme)
+You can check the performance on differet weights of [YOLO](https://pjreddie.com/darknet/yolo/?style=centerme)

 For multiple camera support you need to add few codes as follows in app.py-